namantuli18/Cassava-Img-Classification-Solution/README.md

   3. Resnext
   4. Resnest

 * Because of the self-attention mechanism, Vision Transformers provided a different aspect towards this problem, as compared to EfficientNet architectures.
-Consequently, when used together, both of these models provided great cross-validatioon accuracy.
+Consequently, when used together, both of these models provided great cross-validation accuracy.

 ### Model Evaluation and Inference